blakestone95/AshkeepersRestWebsite/README.md

 ## Requirements
 - [Node.js and NPM](https://www.npmjs.com/)
 - [Composer](https://getcomposer.org/)
-- [PHP 7.0+](http://php.net/downloads.php) - Note, if you install PHP manually, make sure to add it to your system-wide path variable.
+- [PHP 7.2.7+](http://php.net/downloads.php) - Note, if you install PHP manually, make sure to add it to your system-wide path variable.
 If you are unsure of what thread type to select, we recommend using the non thread safe version.
+- [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) - Refer to setup instructions to get it configured for your dev environment.
+(You will need an oracle account)

 A note about IDE's: Use whatever you want, but if you're not sure what to choose, consider [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
 This is a fancy text editor that supports a rich development experience for JavaScript while still trying to be as lightweight as possible.
 While it doesn't need any plugins to be useful right out of the box, there are quite a few very useful ones out there.
 A later section will cover some VS Code setup.